 *The IRS has stopped processing new Employee Retention Tax Credit (ERTC) claims for the time being.
-For more information, visit IRS.gov or listen to our latest ERTC podcast.
+For more information, visit IRS.gov.

 The Small Biz Ahead community has been buzzing this month with questions about the Employee Retention Tax Credit.
 I’ve been responding to questions on specific posts throughout the month.